KoenHoogendoorn/Portfolio-Koen/src/assets/ProjectsContent/C-Xel-content.md

 ### About xel

 xel (lowercase x!) is a premium WordPress hosting provider.
 Their goal is to help and unburden their customers with quality service and easy to use products.
-They're also always trying to look ahead and create innovative products to help people create and maintain websites.

 ### My Role